 For awards under $25,000, the creation of sharable materials is not a requirement.
 However, it is something that would add to the strength of your proposal, and is highly suggested.
 We are especially interested in supporting projects that have the potential to be replicated, or that produce materials that can be shared with other organizations.
 For example, a strong proposal may feature a plan to design programs or displays about vaccination that could be distributed and used by other organizations.

 Is this program about the recently announced COVID-19 booster shot?

 The intention of Communities for Immunity is to reach out to people who are hesitant about the COVID-19 vaccine and have not yet received their first dose.
 While we recognize that booster shots are now available for some residents in the United States, and that communication about the science of booster shots will also be important, the focus of this project is engaging people to get their initial vaccination.

 Given the CDC's November 2, 2021, formal endorsement of the Pfizer-BioNTech coronavirus vaccine for children aged 5 through 11, can Round Two awardees include information and resources for children and families in their projects?

 Yes.
 Round 2 awardees are encouraged to incorporate information, resources, and other opportunities for children ages 5 through 11 and their families as part of their projects, especially in communities where vaccine hesitancy is evident among this age group.

 How can I learn more?

 Communities for Immunity hosted two informational webinars for prospective applicants to learn more about the program and how to apply for funding awards.
 Recordings of these webinars are available on the Webinar Recordings page.
-Additional webinars will be scheduled for Round Two applicants during the application window (October 12-29, 2021).
+Additional webinars will be scheduled for Round Two applicants during the application window (October 12-November 1, 2021).
 Review our applicant toolkit for more information about the application process.